rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/ros-routed-networks.md

 Data flow occurs only when another package chooses to subscribe to a topic, call a service or call an action.

 #### Illustarted Example
-For the purpose of this illustration lets assume the following network and packages.
+For the purpose of this illustration, lets assume the following network and packages.

 * You have a routed network __networkN__
 * You have __PackageA__ publishing _“topicA”_